The History of Cheese: A Tale of Time, Taste, and Tradition

 Thus, as cheese spread across Europe, it evolved and diversified, reflecting the unique cultures, climates, and culinary traditions of each region.
 From the Roman gourmands who elevated cheese-making to an art form to the dedicated monks who preserved and refined these traditions, the history of cheese in Europe is a testament to the enduring appeal and versatility of this humble food.

-Cheese in the New World
+Cheese History: The New World

 The story of cheese in the Americas began with the arrival of European settlers in the 16th and 17th centuries.
 These settlers, hailing from countries with rich cheese-making traditions, brought their knowledge and skills with them to the New World.
 They found the fertile pastures and temperate climates of regions like New England and the Midwest ideal for dairy farming and cheese production.
 As such, cheese quickly became a staple food in the colonies, providing a valuable source of protein and fat in the settlers' diet.